QuantumBadger/RedReader/CONTRIBUTING.md

 https://old.reddit.com/prefs/apps

-* Create an app with the type "Installed app" at the above page, and note the ID
+Create an app with the type "Installed app" at the above page, and note the ID.

+You can set the ID at build time, or at runtime.

+### At build time

 * Copy the file [src/main/assets/reddit_auth.placeholder.txt] to [src/main/assets/reddit_auth.txt]
 * Put your ID inside [src/main/assets/reddit_auth.txt]

 Be careful not to commit this file to git, as this could expose your key.

+### At runtime

+Go to `Settings > Network > Reddit client ID override` and enter your ID there.

 ## What is accepted?